openeuropa/documentation/docs/initiative/how-to-contribute.md

 # Contributing to OpenEuropa

-The following is a set of guidelines for contributing to OpenEuropa and its components, which are hosted in the [OpenEuropa project](https://github.com/openeuropa) GitHub.
+The following is a set of guidelines for contributing to OpenEuropa and its components, which are hosted in the [OpenEuropa project](https://github.com/openeuropa) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 **Table of contents**